 North Carolina Standard Deduction for Individuals Claiming the Standard Deduction on their Federal Return

-If you did not itemize your deductions on your federal return, you may take the standard deduction on your North Carolina return.
-However, if you are (1) married filing a separate return for federal income tax purposes and your spouse itemizes deductions, or (2) a nonresident alien, or (3) filing a short-year return because of a change in your accounting period, you are not entitled to the standard deduction and should enter zero (0) on line 11 of Form D-400.
+If you did not itemize your deductions on your federal return, you may only take the standard deduction on your North Carolina return.
+However, if you are (1) married filing a separate return for federal income tax purposes and your spouse itemizes deductions, or (2) a nonresident alien, or (3) filing a short-year return because of a change in your accounting period, you are not entitled to the standard deduction.
 Note: A short-year return does not relate to a taxpayer who files a return as a part-year resident.

 Enter your North Carolina standard deduction on line 11 of Form D-400.